addyosmani/backbone-fundamentals/README.md

   mongoose = require('mongoose');
 ```

-Next, create a new Express server. `express.createServer()` is a simple way of creating an instance of express.HTTPServer, which we'll be using to pass in our routes.
+Next, create a new Express server, which we'll be using to pass in our routes.

 ```javascript
 var app = express.createServer();
 ```

-After this, connect Mongoose up to a database (in our case, localhost should suffice).
+After this, we'll connect Mongoose to a database (in our case, localhost should suffice).
 Should you require the ability to pass in authentication information, here's a sample containing all of the supported URL parameters: `mongodb://[username:password@]host1[:port1][,host2[:port2],...[,hostN[:portN]]][/[database][?options]]`

 ```javascript
 mongoose.connect('mongodb://localhost/my_database');